Catfish grow big, really big!

 But, it does this usually at the expense of casting distance

-The power rating on a rod should be used a general guide on how big of a fish it can handle
+The power rating on a rod should be used as a general guide on how big of a fish it can handle

 Graphite rods might be fine for a bass spinning rod but for catfish, they are just too brittle.
 Graphite does not respond well to being under a large strain for an extended length of time.

 E-glass however can take a real beating.
 It’s not a sensitive as graphite and is usually a little on the heavy side.

 The best catfish reels are usually baitcasters.
 As we mentioned above a spinning reel and rod is fine for smaller catfishing but once you hit the heavier fish a baitcaster or casting reel is the one to go for.

 Some folks do use some of the more modern low-profile casting reels but the majority of catfish anglers will still use the more traditional round style baitcasters.

-Low profile reels will also have a smaller line capacity, and when you are using heavier line you really do need a spool that can handle a lot of thick line.
+Low-profile reels will also have a smaller line capacity, and when you are using a heavier line you really do need a spool that can handle a lot of thick lines.

 Abu Garica and Shimano male some pretty solid round baitcasters and you really can’t go wrong with either brand.